Right to Efficiency

 New Yorkers should not have to make a choice between housing that is healthy, efficient or affordable

-Right now, the New York State Energy Research and Development Authority (NYSERDA) and the Public Service Commission (PSC) are conducting meetings across the state to solicit feedback on the state’s proposals for implementing its new energy efficiency standard, with a specific focus on how the concerns of low-income ratepayers can be fairly addressed by this process and statewide energy policy more broadly.
-As an alliance of community groups, renewable advocates, and members of working class communities and communities of color, we are here to make sure that ratepayers – and specifically ratepayers from communities that pay a disproportionate share of income on energy bills – are leading the decision making process on energy efficiency, and to showcase how energy efficiency impacts the lives of everyday New Yorkers via our own stories.
-We are calling on NYSERDA and the PSC to meet the following demands:
+Last year, the Governor announced a new Energy Efficiency Standard for New York State.
+Environmental justice groups, energy democracy groups and climate justice groups proposed clear demands that a new standard would need to meet through a grassroots-led collaborative process, and held meetings with NYSERDA and the Public Service Commission across the state to ensure that the concerns of low-income ratepayers would be fairly addressed by this process and statewide energy policy more broadly.
+As an alliance of community groups, renewable advocates, and members of working class communities and communities of color, we must make sure that ratepayers – and specifically ratepayers from communities that pay a disproportionate share of income on energy bills – are leading the decision making process on energy efficiency, and to showcase how energy efficiency impacts the lives of everyday New Yorkers via our own stories.
+We call on NYSERDA, the utilities and the PSC to meet the following demands:

 1. Forty percent of spending on energy efficiency measures should go to initiatives and projects that benefit low-to-moderate-income ratepayers.
 In a state where forty percent of people are classified as low-to-moderate income, this is a clear requirement for any equitable funding plan.
 The Clean Energy Fund (CEF) should fund projects in those communities that have been the most burdened by fossil fuel generation, and stand to benefit most from carbon and co-pollutant mitigation strategies, which will ensure that residents are able to not just survive but thrive.